Passionfruit Cheesecake

 - 1 cup passionfruit pulp

-- 1 teaspoon agar powder
+- 1 tsp agar powder

-- 2 tablespoons monk fruit sweetener granulated
+- 2 tbsp monk fruit sweetener granulated

 Instructions